 When we first purchased our RV, we knew the sofa wasn’t gonna stay.
-We considered having it reupholstered or purchasing a new one, but ultimately decided to build our own custom sofa.
-This was mainly because we needed it to be lightweight, to have storage, be in the design style we liked AND be in budget.
+We considered having it reupholstered or purchasing a new one but ultimately decided to build our own custom sofa.
+This was mainly because we needed it to be lightweight, to have storage, be in the design style we liked AND be within budget.
 To top it off we were looking for dimensions that were difficult to find, in order for it to fit inside our RV.

 I spent countless hours looking for sofa inspiration and quickly realized that the designs I liked best had wood bases and clean lines.
-This was good news for us considering we had never built a sofa before, and planned to build the outside frame out of plywood.
+This was good news for us considering we had never built a sofa before and planned to build the outside frame out of plywood.

 Here are 10 of the designs that influenced our sofa build in case you’re on the hunt for that perfect rustic modern sofa that will make a statement, yet stand the test of time.

 I absolutely love the clean lines and beautiful wood grain detail in the base of this Mid-Century Modern sofa designed by Milo Baughman.
 The velvety cushions add a nice contrast to the wood and I also like that it has one long cushion vs. multiple cushions to sit on.
 We have cats that like to sleep in the cracks of the sofa cushions that later create uncomfortable gaps so I knew we were going to use one long cushion for our RV sofa.

 One of my favorite details of this particular sofa is the side cushions.
 I like that they line up to the bottom cushion and touch the back of the sofa.
 This is a detail we added to the sofa we built inside our RV, except we made them a little wider.
 It’s a beautiful detail but if you’re short on space and want a sofa that doubles as an extra place to lay down, it may be something to consider (something we realized after the fact).